itsrajaniket/JavaScript-problems-solving/README.md

-its my coding questions practice in javascript.
+Its my coding questions practice in javascript.